 And the Harvard Business Review confirms that these types of skills are not going to be outsourced to technology anytime soon — skills, again, like communication, having context within work settings, emotional competence, effective teaching abilities, being able to forge connections with others, and cultivating an ethical compass.

 Aside from articles like these in major publications relaying the importance of soft skills for the future of work, we also spot their growing importance via the sprouting of new programs across the country centered around organizational leadership — highlighting the market demand for professionals with these skills.
-PLNU has invested in two programs of this kind, an adult degree completion program in Organizational Leadership for those looking to finish their bachelor’s degree in a non-traditional setting and a graduate program in Organizational Leadership.
+PLNU has invested in two programs of this kind, an accelerated undergraduate program in Organizational Leadership for those looking to finish their bachelor’s degree in a non-traditional setting and a graduate program in Organizational Leadership.